-Course Expectations
+Course Expectations:

-- You are expected to complete at least 3 objectives per week as outlined on the course schedule. - Over the course of the session, you are expected to remain ahead of schedule based on the suggested syllabus calendar. - You are expected to spend about 18 hours per week to work on and learn the course content.
-(Yes, I am serious, as you will find out!
-This starts the very first week of class.
-Some students will need more than 18 hours per week to learn the material.)
+- You are expected to complete 1 or 2 objectives per week as outlined on the course schedule. - Over the course of the semester, you are expected to remain ahead of schedule based on the suggested syllabus calendar. - You are expected to spend about 9 or more hours per week to access the course content in the computer lab or on your personal computer elsewhere.